WerewolfGaming/docs/README.md

 ### 😎 Publishing Changes

-Install our Github App to autopropagate changes from youre repo to your deployment.
 Changes will be deployed to production automatically after pushing to the default branch.

-Find the link to install on your dashboard.
+You can also preview changes using PRs, which generates a preview link of the docs.

 #### Troubleshooting